A success story using the QuestionIt app

 2. MetaTalkUS

-3. TD Snap (formerly known as Snap Core First (as in-app purchase) (*)
+3. TD Snap (formerly known as Snap Core First (as extra subscription or purchase) (*)

 Minspeak: